mateuszWeberR/read-tags-from-html/README.txt

  containing HTML.

 Example:
-Info about Leela <span xml:lang="en" lang="en"><b><span>Leela Turanga
+Info about Leela <span xml:lang="en"lang="en"><b><span>Leela Turanga
 </span></b></span><span>Super</span>
 <span>girl</span>

 The main method's first parameter is a tag name.
 For example, "span".
-Display all tags that match the specified tag.
+Displaying all tags that match the specified tag.
-The order should match their order in the file, each tag on a new line.
+The order match their order in the file, each tag on a new line.
 The number of spaces, newline characters
 (\n), or carriage returns (\r) does not